-In 2018, we are working on an exciting new strand of the UK SAYS NO MORE campaign, to engage MPs and ask them to sign our Charter on Prevention which calls for key components of the Domestic Abuse Bill, with a focus on prevention.
+In 2018, we are working on an exciting new strand of the UK SAYS NO MORE campaign, engaging with parliamentarians and asking them to back our Charter on Prevention which calls for key components of the Domestic Abuse Bill, with a focus on prevention.

 What are we doing?